BartekStolarek/MERN-Starter/README.md

 2. Make sure you have [Docker](https://www.docker.com/) installed on your machine alongside with [Kubernetes](https://kubernetes.io/) and [minikube](https://minikube.sigs.k8s.io/docs/).
 > **Note:** This configuration was prepared on Windows 10 Machine with `kubectl` version 1.22.3 and [minikube](https://minikube.sigs.k8s.io/docs/) version 1.24.0.
 Configuration for Linux or macOS environments might be different.

-> Tip: If you are on a Windows Machine, you can download Docker Desktop Tool which allows you to install Kubernetes as well.
+> **Tip:** If you are on a Windows Machine, you can download Docker Desktop Tool which allows you to install Kubernetes as well.
 3. Open the repository in the file explorer, go to `/backend`, copy `.env.template` file and paste it in the same directory with the `.env` name.
-Do the same for the `/frontend` folder.
+Do the same for the frontend folder.
 4. Open Terminal, and navigate to this folder.
 5. Build Docker images for the Backend and Frontend:
 ```